Julius A. Rousseau, III

 Jule advises clients in all areas of the business, including policy and treaty wording, regulatory compliance and strategy.
 Jule’s practice includes property and casualty, life, accident, health insurance, and insurance-linked products and he represents various participants in these markets.

 Jule has tried a number of insurance-related matters in court and arbitration.
-Among others, he recently tried and won the leading case in Florida on insurable interest, representing an insurance trust that owned a $5 million life insurance policy issued by Lincoln National Insurance Company.
+In 2022, Jule tried and won a claim against the estate of an insured that was seeking to force a life settlement investor to disgorge the policy benefits on a policy held and maintained by the investor.
+This is the first case tried to a jury in the growing area of estate claims for disgorgement and has been cited and referred to in any number of current disputes.
+Previously, Jule tried and won the leading case in Florida on insurable interest, representing an insurance trust that owned a $5 million life insurance policy issued by Lincoln National Insurance Company.
 The matter was tried to a jury in federal court in the Southern District of Florida, and the jury award resulted in a payment of over $6 million to the owner of the policy.
 Jule has been involved in any number of similar cases, and has advised numerous clients on legal and regulatory issues relating to both pending and potential litigation with respect to life insurance portfolios.

 In the reinsurance arena, Jule was one of the lead attorneys in the Fortress Re dispute that involved, primarily, losses from the 2001 terrorist attack and, focused on the use and reporting of financial reinsurance contracts.
 He has tried reinsurance cases before juries and arbitration panels and also advises clients on alternative risk transfers, including the use of captives and derivatives.
 Jule has also been involved in several recent disputes concerning the operation of derivatives, both longevity and interest rates swaps, and works with the financial products group at ArentFox Schiff to advise clients in these areas as well.